Deciding whether to Add Distressed Property to a Portfolio

 After Due Diligence: Tap all Available Resources

-After performing the necessary due diligence on targeted properties, investors need to determine the available resources for fixer-uppers.
+After performing the necessary due diligence on targeted properties, investors must determine the available resource for fixer-uppers.
 This does not only mean the investors’ funds.
 There are also grants and low-interest loans from governments for property rehabilitation.
-There is also secondary financing, such as second mortgages, lines of credit, and equity loans.
+Secondary financing also exists, such as second mortgages, lines of credit, and equity loans.

-Other often overlooked resources include competent, trustworthy professionals who can make repairs at a property for a little more than the cost of materials, such as relatives of an investor who are licensed electricians or plumbers, shutter fitters, carpenters, and the like.
+Other often overlooked resources include competent, trustworthy professionals who can make repairs at a property for a little more than the cost of materials, such as relatives of an investor who are licensed electricians or drainage specialists, shutter fitters, carpenters, and the like.

 Know what to Buy

 Most investors in real property want only to collect rent each month.
-This means that investors find much less competition for distressed properties than for properties that are in good condition.
+This means that investors find much less competition for distressed properties than those in good condition.

-Successful real estate investors study the real estate markets in which they want to invest and note which segments are in motion and which are stagnant.
-These investors then put their money in the types of property that other buyers are seeking.
+Successful real estate investors study the real estate markets they want to invest in and note which segments are in motion and which are stagnant.
+These investors then put their money into the types of property other buyers seek.
 For example, suppose single-family homes are selling at a faster rate than townhouses in a given market.
 In that case, a savvy investor will buy a single-family fixer-upper to renovate and resell to a buyer who wants a home in move-in condition.